Doctor SpinThe PR BlogInternal CommunicationsThe Leadership Gap (Less is More)

 Cover photo: @jerrysilfwer

-We must find a way to bridge the leadership gap.
+We must find ways to bridge the leadership gap.

 Leadership is critical to any successful organisation, and developing influential leaders is essential for long-term success.